thevpc/nuts/README.md

 nuts <command>
 ```

-Several commands are available, and you still be able to run any java and non java applications.
-More info in the Nuts official [wiki](https://github.com/thevpc/nuts/wiki) .
+Several commands are available, and you still be able to run any java and non java application.
+More info is available in the Nuts official [wiki](https://github.com/thevpc/nuts/wiki) .

 # Troubleshooting
 Whenever installation or running fails, it is more likely that there is a misconfiguration or invalid libraries that are used.